br-automation-com/AS-USB/README.md

 Download the latest release from [**here.**](https://github.com/br-automation-com/AS-USB/releases/latest)

+## Description
 <a name="Description"></a>
+When a USB stick is unglugged during a writing procedeure it is important to stop the write process.
+If the write process is not stopped the stick can not be disconnect properly and will not reconnect when plugged back in.
 The task uses a variable structure to communicate with the outside world that can also be used to interact with other tasks.
 The structure *USB* looks as follows:

 <table>
   <tr>